suvayanghosh/Password-Cracking-with-JTR-NetworkWalks-Tools/README.md

 | PDF 2 | Cracked on the first attempt | Cracked on the built-in 100-word list, matched at 91/100 | `password1` | `nw{networkwalks_persistence_jtr_270521}` |
 | PDF 3 | Cracked on the first attempt | Cracked on the built-in 100-word list, matched at 35/100 | `1qaz2wsx` | `nw{networkwalks_flag_260821_1}` |

-Same three passwords, recovered twice over through two completely different toolchains — the only real difference was how many wordlists PDF 1 needed before the browser tool caught up with Johnny.
+Same three passwords, but recovered twice over through two completely different toolchains.
+The only real difference was how many wordlists PDF 1 needed before the browser tool caught up with Johnny.

 ---

 ## 💡 Lessons Learned

-**Not all "weak" passwords are equally weak.** `password1` and `1qaz2wsx` fell to a 100-word list without a fight. `good-luck` didn't — it took a wordlist over 35 times larger before the same tool found it.
+**Not all "weak" passwords are equally weak.** `password1` and `1qaz2wsx` fell to a 100-word list without a fight. `good-luck` didn't.
+It took a wordlist over 35 times larger before the same tool found it.

 **A tool is only as good as the list behind it.** JTR + Johnny cracked all three files without needing any extra configuration, while the browser-based cracker needed a manual wordlist upgrade to catch up on the harder password.
 Same technique, different default ammunition.

 **"Access Denied" isn't the end of the story.** It would've been easy to stop at the first exhausted wordlist and call PDF 1 uncrackable.
 It just needed a bigger dictionary, not a different approach.

-**Hash extraction is still its own step.** Neither JTR nor the NetworkWalks Password Cracker can touch a locked PDF directly — every single one of the six crack attempts started with pulling a hash out first.
+**Hash extraction is still its own step.** Neither JTR nor the NetworkWalks Password Cracker can touch a locked PDF directly.
+Every single one of the six crack attempts started with pulling a hash out first.

 ---

 ## 🔐 Ethical Use Notice

-All three files cracked in this repository were provided directly by Networkwalks Academy for this exercise — not sourced, guessed at, or taken from anyone's real account.
+All three files cracked in this repository were provided directly by Networkwalks Academy for this exercise; not sourced, guessed at, or taken from anyone's real account.
 The point of this lab is to see, first-hand, how quickly (or how stubbornly) a password gets recovered depending on the wordlist behind the attack.
 Please don't point either of these toolchains at a file, account or system you don't own or have explicit permission to test.

 ---